You will find answers to the most frequently asked questions:

-You will request access to the Innosuisse Analytics application via the Federal Administration’s eIAM (“electronic identity and access management”) system. eIAM manages a user’s access rights.
-This step is only required for initial registration.
+Through the Federal Administration’s eIAM system (“electronic identity and access management”), you can apply for access to the application platform Innosuisse Analytics. eIAM manages a user’s access rights.
+This step is only necessary when registering for the first time.

-This button is only available to users with the “Project Manager” role.
+This button is only available for users with the “Project Manager” function.

 Board of Directors